From Young's Lattice to Coinvariants

-This paper is inspired by \cite{bib_VO}, which made for wonderful reading during an isolated pandemic winter.
-In \cite{bib_VO}, Vershik and Okounkov derive the seminormal form of the irreducible representations of the symmetric group essentially from first principles, grounded in two main ideas: \begin{enumerate} \item Representations of $S_n$ can be treated from an inductive and Lie-theoretic point of view, in terms of weight vectors, with the Jucys-Murphy elements playing the role of generators of the Cartan subalgebra. \item The eigenvalues of Jucys-Murphy elements acting on weight vectors record how those vectors restrict to representations of nested subgroups of $S_n$, which can also be encoded via paths down Young's lattice, or, equivalently, by standard Young tableaux. \end{enumerate} The starting point of this paper lay in thinking about what happens in this picture when we replace restriction (from $S_n$ to $S_{n-1}$, $S_{n-2}$ and so on) with induction.
+To trace the chain of ideas from \cite{bib_VO} to this paper in a bit more detail, Vershik and Okounkov derive the seminormal form of the irreducible representations of $S_n$ essentially from first principles, based on two main ideas: \begin{enumerate} \item Representations of $S_n$ can be treated from an inductive spectral point of view, in terms of weight vectors, with the Jucys-Murphy elements playing a role similar to that of a Cartan subalgebra in a Lie algebra. \item The eigenvalues of Jucys-Murphy elements acting on weight vectors record how those vectors restrict to representations of nested subgroups of $S_n$, which can also be encoded via paths down Young’s lattice, or, equivalently, by standard Young tableaux. \end{enumerate} Our starting point was to ask how this picture changes when we replace restriction (from $S_n$ to $S_{n-1}$, $S_{n-2}$ and so on) with induction.
 This expands the natural setting from an irreducible $S_n$-module to the regular representation $\mathbb{C}[S_n]$.
 There, we have these counterparts to the points above: \begin{enumerate} \item The regular representation has a unique weight basis decomposition when we consider the left and right actions of $S_n$ (specifically, of the Jucys-Murphy elements inside $S_n$) simultaneously.